turingschool/front-end-curriculum/lessons/redux-round-two.md

 ```

-### More Concepts
+### Container vs Presentational Components

 *Container Components*
 Synonymous with smart, or stateful components.
-These are parent components to Presentational Components that deal with redux, state, actions etc. Containers pass data to the presentational component, making the connection between the Redux store and the presentational components that need to be rendered.
+These are parent components to Presentational Components that are connected to Redux and state.
+Containers pass data to the presentational component, making the connection between the Redux store and the presentational components that need to be rendered.

 *Presentational Components*
 Synonymous with a dumb or stateless component.
 Presentational components receive data from container/smart/stateful components and render themselves accordingly.

 [Dan Abramov Talks about Presentational vs Container Components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.v3t2z819q)

-#### Connect Magic
+### Connect

 *`connect()`*
 Connects a React component to the Redux store.
 Behind the scenes it actually returns a new connected component that wraps around any existing components.